-In 2008 I deleted my Bebo and myspace account.
+In 2008 I deleted my Bebo and myspace accounts.

-It was difficult at the time but essential for the identity crisis that I was experiencing as a teen along with some other family matters that I will share in another blog later on.
+It was difficult at the time but essential for the identity crisis that I was experiencing as a teen, along with some other family matters that I will share in another blog.

 I also started a fulltime job working with technology, and the last thing I wanted to do was go home, watch a tv screen or look at a computer screen.

 So I guess, over the years as Facebook’s like button took over the internet, so did my dislike for Facebook in general.
-I never had a personal account and a family member tried to set one up for me which I was not too thrilled about, so they deleted it.
+I never had a personal account and a family member tried to set one up for me which I was not too thrilled about, so it was deleted.

 Anyway, I was getting questions all the time about Facebook at work.
 Most of my family and friends were consumed in it, and no one really talked as much because of it.
 I always remember having a camera shoved in front of my face while I was trying to eat my food and was told to smile instead because it was for Facebook.

-As years went on, everyone around me realised I was not joining social media anytime soon and respected my decision.
-In hindsight, I actually never needed to have a social media account for people to know what I have been doing because I would constantly get this line
+As years went on, everyone around me realised I was not joining the social media train anytime soon and respected my decision.
+In hindsight, I actually never needed to have a social media account for people to know how i was or what i was doing because I would constantly get this line…

-‘oh I saw you on…… social media account so how was *insert what they saw or what I was doing?‘
+‘oh I saw you on *insert name* social media account so how was *insert what they saw*?’GINSFAITH

 And it is something I have always struggled with because part of the reason I do not have social media is that I am a private person.
 Perfect example, the other week a family member told me they saw me in the background of a video on Instagram at my local gym where a girl (who I do not know) wanted to record herself while I am in the background huffing and puffing like a dog and sweating like a pig too.